Linda Vision’s special Pterygium Promotional Program includes:

 • Whether you had previous surgery to remove your pterygium

-Linda Vision also offers interest-free financing through CareCredit and Wells Fargo Health Advantage.
+Linda Vision also offers interest-free financing.
 We recommend you come in for a free pterygium consultation at our state-of-the-art eye surgery center in Los Angeles so that one of our eye doctors can look at your eye(s) and determine the best treatment plan for your specific case.

 Is there financing available?

-Yes, we offer monthly payment plans with 0% interest through Wells Fargo Health Advantage Financing that make pterygium surgery easily affordable.
+Yes, we offer monthly payment plans that make pterygium surgery easily affordable.

 QUALITY CARE WITH LINDA VISION